iconfu/svg-inject/README.md

 Add `onload="SVGInject(this)"` to any `<img>` element where you want the SVG to be injected.

-For most usecases this approach is recommended and provides nice [advantages](#what-are-additional-advantages-when-using-onload).
+For most use cases this approach is recommended and provides nice [advantages](#what-are-additional-advantages-when-using-onload).

 ```html
 <html>